nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Reset the default course : `clearteach`

-Resets the default course in the address book.
+You can reset the default course in TAManager.

 This will revert the changes made by the `teach` command.